Skip to Main Content

 IV.
 Language

 The investigation of research problems in the social sciences is often complex and multi-dimensional.
 Therefore, it is important that you use unambiguous language.
 Well-structured paragraphs and clear topic sentences enable a reader to follow your line of thinking without difficulty.
 Your language should be concise, formal, and express precisely what you want it to mean.
-Do not use vague expressions that are not specific or precise enough for the reader to derive exact meaning ["they," "we," "people," "the organization," etc.], abbreviations like 'i.e.' ["in other words"], 'e.g.' ["for example"], or 'a.k.a.' ["also known as"], and the use of unspecific determinate words ["super," "very," "incredible," "huge," etc.].
+Do not use vague expressions that are not specific or precise enough for the reader to derive exact meaning ["they," "we," "people," "the organization," etc.], abbreviations like 'i.e.' ["in other words"], 'e.g.' ["for example"], or 'a.k.a.' ["also known as"].
+Never use indeterminate words or phrasing ["super," "very," "incredible," "huge," etc.].

 V. Punctuation